-This idea, that meaning resides in the individual human mind, has been a long time in development.
-We take it for granted and it is no longer considered a way of looking at reality, but the way reality is.
-It has not always been so; 500 years ago, meaning was external–context mattered.
+The idea that meaning resides in the individual human mind, has been a long time in development.
+500 years ago, meaning was external–context mattered.

 Then came a series of events that would free the individual from all these hierarchies.